jbotsim/JBotSim/apps/examples/README.md

 simulation.
 2. We pass it to a `JViewer`, which will display the simulation elements and allow the user to interact with it.
 3. And eventually, we start the simulation (`tp.start();`).
-Since we use a `JViewer`, this step could also be done by the user by selecting *"Pause or resume execution"* in the `JViewer`'s contextual menu (right click anywhere).
+Since we use a `JViewer`, this step could also be done by the user by selecting *"Start execution"* in the `JViewer`'s contextual menu (right click anywhere).